-Note: When pairing sprayheads to multiple wired alarm in series, only the alarm at the end of the series must be triggered at alarm commissioning state.
+Note: When pairing spray heads to multiple wired alarm in series, only the alarm at the end of the series must be triggered at alarm commissioning state.
 But the rest of the alarm(s) in this series must be tested with "Alarm Test Mode" after commissioning.

-Figure 74: Commissioning mode - commissioning alarm state
+Figure 83: Commissioning mode - commissioning alarm state

-Figure 75: Gently press the outside surface of the sprayhead with your finger to pair it
+Figure 84: Gently press the outside surface of the spray head with your finger to pair it

-3. Commissioning flow state - Three flashes of the GREEN LED on the controller indicates commission process three.
+3. Commissioning discharge stage

+The three flashes of the GREEN LED on the controller indicates commission process three.
 IMPORTANT!
-Always select the lowest sprayhead and nearest to the pump first for flow testing first before progressively moving higher and further away from the pump.
-This takes into consideration the most effective way to drain the hoses.
+Always select the lowest spray head and nearest to the pump first for flow testing first before progressively moving higher and further away from the pump.
+This considers the most effective way to drain the hoses.

 IMPORTANT!
-During the flow test and draining process, a small amount of water will possibly come out of the drain hole on top of the sprayhead's main body block (drain hole not visible as covered by servo motor shaft).
-Check all sprayheads during each flow test or draining step.
+During flow test and draining process, small amount of water will possibly come out of the drain hole on top of the spray head's main body block (drain hole not visible as obstructed by servo motor shaft).
+Check all spray heads during each flow test or draining step.
 Dry the parts if water is visible.

-Figure 76: Commissioning mode - commissioning flow state
+Figure 85: Commissioning mode - commissioning flow state

-The sprayheads will glow red and lock pending head selection.
-Press the first sprayhead and initiate a scan test.
+The spray heads will glow red and lock pending head selection.
+Press the first spray head and initiate a scan test.
 The head will scan once and point to the warmest position that it observes which must be your hand.
-It will then rest in an approximately 90-degree position and turn solid yellow if the scan test was successful.
+It will then rest in an approximately 90-degree position and turn solid yellow if scan test was successful.
 If unsuccessful, the head will remain solid red and return to the locked position.
 Gently push the head to retry the scan test.
 If it still fails, turn off the system, and visibly check the sensor is clean of any dust or water.
 The sensor must see a temperature difference during the scan for the test to pass.

-Figure 77: Testing the IR sensor and selecting the head for flow testing
+Figure 86: Testing the IR sensor and selecting the head for flow testing

-Unscrew the cap on the quick connect test point (see page 73) and connect the test hose and gauge to the test point adapter.
-Connect the commissioning kit to the selected sprayhead and place a bucket on the floor to collect the water.
+Unscrew the cap on the quick connect test point (see page 79) and connect the test hose and gauge to the test point adapter.
+Connect the commissioning kit (CM06) to the selected spray head and place a bucket or container with over 6 litres capacity on the floor to collect the water.
 Ensure the volume of water reaches the approximate 6lt level mark in the bucket.

-The next step of commissioning is testing the water path.
+The next step of commission is testing the discharge.
 Gently push the head 45 degrees to initiate flow test.
 The head will begin to flash yellow to indicate water is about to flow, during this period the head may be pressed again to cancel.
-Once flow begins the head will light blue.
-At this point the water can be stopped by pushing the STOP button.
+Once the pump is activated, the head will light blue.
+At this point the pump can be stopped by pushing the head again, by 45 degrees, until water starts to flow, at which point the spray head will lock.
+The pump can only be stopped then by pressing the STOP button on the controller.